NCI-NAACCR-Zone-Design/Louisiana/README.md

 Edit `index.js` and set up `SEARCHOPTIONS_TIME` to match your dataset's domain values.
 The set of dates must match between the incidence and demographic datasets.

+Edit `index.js` and set `NATIONWIDE_DEMOGRAPHICS` to indicate whether your data will support *Nationwide* readouts, for comparison with the Zone and State stats.

 Again, **do not forget to do `npm run build`** after making changes the content of `static/`, including replacing images or loading new data.

 ### Incidence Data